vimus/vimus/README.markdown

 ### Using custom song formatting

-You can use `:song-format` command to customize song formatting.
+You can use the `:song-format` command to customize song formatting.
 Song formats consist of metaqueries:

   * `%artist%`